-The FAA reviewed EASA AD 2025-0005, which specifies new or more restrictive airworthiness limitations for airplane structures and safe life limits.
+The FAA reviewed EASA AD 2025-0044, which specifies new or more restrictive airworthiness limitations related to fuel tank ignition prevention.

 This material is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in the ADDRESSES section.